bandwidth-throttle/token-bucket/README.md

 # Tocken Bucket

-This is an implementation of the [Token Bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) in PHP.
-You can use a token bucket to limit a usage rate for a resource (e.g. the bandwidth or an API usage).
+This is a threadsafe implementation of the [Token Bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) in PHP.
+You can use a token bucket to limit a usage rate for a resource (e.g. a stream bandwidth or an API usage).

+The token bucket is an abstract metapher which doesn't have a direction of the resource consumption.
+I.e. you can limit a rate for consuming or producing.
+E.g. you can limit the consumption rate of a third party API service, or you can limit the usage rate of your own API service.

 # Installation